-It is important to establish and maintain "Protective Capacity" within all the functions up-stream and down-stream of the Control Point.
+Another important principle of Synchronous Flow is the importance to establish and maintain Protective Capacity within all the functions up-stream and down-stream of the Control Point.
 Protective Capacity is additional capacity at each resource step planned for absorption of the inevitable delays, mistakes and confusions that occur during the work day.
+The system's capacity must be unbalanced.
 This is one of the "counter intuitive" elements of Synchronous Flow.
 The idea is that it is essential to plan for the necessary capacity to absorb the "attacks by Murphy" that are sure to occur.
 Protective Capacity is not "excess capacity" which implies waste; rather it is essential capacity required for a smooth and predictable process flow.
 Protective Capacity does not increase costs, it provides opportunity for creation of more \$T. Maintaining the planned amount of Protective Capacity at all times allows a company to: